tmiw/ElecraftToYaesuBandData/README.md

 # Known Issues

-The KX3 seems to behave as though it's in auto-info mode 2, causing significant delays before the band data voltage changes.
-Need to investigate using polling instead of auto-info.
+None.
 Please feel free to create PRs and/or let me know of additional issues you find.